Akshitha-Vangari/movie-picture-pipeline/README.md

 You'll find 2 folders, one named `frontend` and one named `backend`, where each application's source code is maintained.
 Your job is to use the team's [existing documentation](#frontend-development-notes) and create CI/CD pipelines to meet the teams' needs.

+## Frontend CI

+This project uses GitHub Actions to run linting, testing, and build checks for pull requests to the main branch.

 ## Deliverables

 ### Frontend